MrSchmaltz/hello-word/README.md

         ports:
         - containerPort: 8080
 ```
 Run the yaml script by this below command:
 ```
 kubectl apply -f load-balancer-example.yaml
 ```
+Result if sucessfull:
+deployment.apps/hello-world created

 ### 2 Check if it works with below command
 ```